OrianaVenture/VentureValheim/Progression/README.md

 Under the Keys category there are more configuration options for skills.
 This feature will only work if you DO NOT override the minimum and/or maximum skill levels as described above.
 Overridden values will take precedence.

 * UseBossKeysForSkillLevel: Set this to true to use a more dynamic skill control dependant on boss completion.
 Skill minimum will start at 0 and increase by BossKeysSkillPerKey for each boss defeated.
 Skill maximum will be capped at [ 100 - (number of bosses: 6) * (BossKeysSkillPerKey: 10) = 40 ] with the current game state.
 For example, if you defeat one boss then your skill minimum for loss will be raised to 10, and your skill maximum will be raised to 50.
-* UsePrivateBossKeysForSkillLevel: Set this to True to use player keys to determine skill behavior per individual player, set to False to use the public key system to set a server wide configuration.
 * BossKeysSkillPerKey: Amount used in calculation above.

-Note: Any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
-Console cheats will still work as intended.

-Warning: Other mods that change how skill gain and loss functions may cause unexpected behaviors.
-Turn off this feature if using another mod for skill management if you see mod conflicts.

 ### World Scaling

 The world is scaled according to the "natural" vanilla game progression by default.
 To see this mod's default classification of vanilla creatures and items you can view the code on Github.
 The scaling is applied after logging into a local world or server.

-Here is a quick guide to the Scaling configuration options:
+#### Configuration Options

 * EnableAutoScaling must be set to True to enable these features.
 * AutoScaleType: Vanilla, Linear, or Exponential.
 If set to Vanilla these auto-scaling features will not be enabled!
-* AutoScaleFactor: change the biome scaling factor.
+* AutoScaleFactor: Change the biome scaling factor.

 Linear scaling by default is a 75% growth (0.75).
 This means your 1st biome (Black Forest, Meadows is 0th) will have a scaling factor of 1.75, and 7th will be 6.25 for calculations.
+This setting will make a pretty even difficulty progression.

 To use Exponential scaling PLEASE READ THIS PART: Given that there are by default only 8 biome difficulties to scale, the maximum scaling value you can input is roughly 21 without blatantly breaking the code generating the values (If using 12 custom biome difficulties this number is about 6).
 However, 21 is a much, much bigger number than you could ever want.
 Recommended values for exponential scaling are in a range of 0.25 - 1.
 For example, an exponential scaling of 0.75 will set the 1st biome to 1.75x harder, 7th biome to be about 50x harder than the base biome.
-This is in stark contrast to the values set by linear scaling and is the ideal way (theoretically) to naturally enforce "Biome Locking" (which is the main reason why this mod exists).
+This setting will make the first few biomes closer together in difficulty than the later biomes.

 #### Creature Scaling

 The total damage a creature can do will be scaled and then distributed to individual damage types for each attack; scaling will maintain the ratio for creatures with more than one attack (some attacks are stronger, some are weaker, scaling maintains this).
 All values for chop and pickaxe damage are ignored and will retain their original values without affecting scaling.

-Here is a quick guide to the Creature Scaling configuration options:

-* AutoScaleCreatures: Set to true to scale creature health and damage.
-* AutoScaleCreaturesHealth: Leave blank to use default values, to override enter a comma-separated list of 6 integers.
-* AutoScaleCreaturesDamage: Leave blank to use default values, to override enter a comma-separated list of 6 integers.
-* AutoScaleCreaturesIgnoreDefaults: Set to true to exclude all defaults (can still use yaml override).

-Other notes:

-* The list for health and damage configs is in the format (for difficulty spread): Harmless, Novice, Average, Intermediate, Expert, Boss
-* The default health values built into the code: 5, 10, 30, 50, 200, 500.
-* The default damage values built into the code: 0, 5, 10, 12, 15, 20.

 To override this mod's default configurations there is a file called "WAP.CreatureOverrides.yaml" in which you can add customizations.
 Currently, all players must have the same file locally since this feature does not sync yet.
 Directions on how to use the override feature are included in that file.

+##### Configuration Options

+The list for health and damage configs is in the format (for difficulty spread): Harmless, Novice, Average, Intermediate, Expert, Boss

+* AutoScaleCreatures: Set to true to scale creature health and damage.
+* AutoScaleCreaturesHealth: Leave blank to use default values: 5, 10, 30, 50, 200, 500; to override enter a comma-separated list of 6 integers.
+* AutoScaleCreaturesDamage: Leave blank to use default values: 0, 5, 10, 12, 15, 20; to override enter a comma-separated list of 6 integers.
+* AutoScaleCreaturesIgnoreDefaults: Set to true to exclude all defaults (can still use yaml override).

 #### Item Scaling

 Vanilla items are grouped by custom types and are assigned the biome in which they naturally can be crafted.

-Here is a quick guide to the Item Scaling configuration options:

-* AutoScaleItems: Set to true to scale player items.
-* AutoScaleItemsIgnoreDefaults: Set to true to exclude all defaults (can still use yaml override).

 To override this mod's default configurations there is a file called "WAP.ItemOverrides.yaml" in which you can add customizations.
 Currently, all players must have the same file locally since this feature does not sync yet.
 Directions on how to use the override feature are included in that file.

+##### Configuration Options

+* AutoScaleItems: Set to true to scale player items.
+* AutoScaleItemsIgnoreDefaults: Set to true to exclude all defaults (can still use yaml override).

 #### Custom Data Definitions